zzzprojects/learn-orm/tutorials/fsharp/inheritance.md

 Inheritance is used to model the "is-a" relationship, or subtyping, in object-oriented programming.

  - You specify inheritance relationships by using the `inherit` keyword in a class declaration.
- - If you do not use the `inherit` keyword by default it inherits object class.
+ - If you do not use the `inherit` keyword by default, it inherits object class.
  - A class can have at most one direct base class.

 The basic syntax for inheritance is shown below.